jju/stubbl/gcx/week01.md

 The Sump Runners brought a chainsaw and a friggin' giant but couldn't manage to overturn the Arborist offensive juggernaut.
 SR 0 - AR 5

+The Machine had a long layoff since GCIX but managed to pull out a respectable draw against the Eagles who are a bit more dangerous than people might assume this year.
+RE 2 - OM 2